-- disruptions in our supply chain that may limit our ability to procure materials necessary to manufacture our products; - potential temporary or prolonged closure of our office and production facility; - the health of our employees and ability to meet staffing needs; - potential new or continued governmental actions that may limit employees' ability to work; - civil unrest relating to government, corporate and societal responses to the pandemic; - volatility in economic conditions and the financial markets, and - other unanticipated effects that remain unknown.
+- disruptions in our supply chain that may limit our ability to procure materials necessary to manufacture our products or procuring materials at elevated costs resulting in diminished financial results; - postponement or cancellation of MRI medical procedures and their uncertain return which adversely impacts our business; - potential temporary or prolonged closure of our office and production facility; - the health of our employees and ability to meet our staffing needs; - potential new or continued governmental actions that may limit employees' ability to work; - civil unrest relating to government, corporate and societal responses to the pandemic; - volatility in economic conditions and the financial markets, and - other unanticipated effects that remain unknown.

 We are actively managing our response to the COVID-19 pandemic and working with our customers, distributors, vendors, and suppliers and assessing the potential effects to our financial position, results of operations and cash flows.
-As of the date of the issuance of these financial statements, the extent to which COVID-19 may materially impact our financial condition, liquidity, or results of operations in future periods remains uncertain.
+As of the date of the issuance of these financial statements, the extent to which COVID-19, or its variants, may materially impact our financial condition, liquidity, or results of operations in future periods remains uncertain.